 Samsung Galaxy S7 edge screen tips

-Manage edge screen content: If you have the S7 edge, head into settings > edge screen > edge panels to manage what you see when you swipe in.
+Manage edge screen content: If you have the S7 edge, head into settings > display > edge screen > edge panels to manage what you see when you swipe in.
 You can add or remove content, as well as download other content here.

 Enable edge lighting for incoming calls: If your phone is face down, you can have the edges light up when there's an incoming call.
-Head into settings > edge screen > edge lighting.
+Head into settings > display > edge screen > edge lighting.
 This is ideal for meetings.
 Your phone will reveal there's an incoming call without you needing vibration or showing everyone who is calling.

 Set a quick reply message for incoming calls: If you don't want to answer the call, you can reject it and send a customisable reply message by placing your finger on the rear heart rate scanner.
-Head into settings > edge screen > edge lighting and toggle on the quick reply option.
+Head into settings > display > edge screen > edge lighting and toggle on the quick reply option.
 Here you can also change that message.

 Samsung Galaxy S7 multi-tasking

 Multi app view: To view two apps at the same time, hit the recent apps button, find the app you want and hit the icon looking like two boxes at the top of that app card.
 The app will occupy the top half of the screen.
 You can then select the second app from the apps shown on the bottom of the display.
 You can change the size of each app by pressing the blue line in the centre and dragging it up or down.

 Pop-up view: To view your app as a pop-up, drag the app in from the top left-hand corner.
 The app will shrink down and can then be moved around and placed where you want.
 To close it, tap the dot at the top - when it expands you have the option to return to fullscreen, close and so on.

 Quick launch: Double tap on the home button to launch the camera.
 You can do this from the lock screen or any other location in the phone.
 If it's not turned on, head to the camera app > settings and toggle on "quick launch".